How to Negotiate a Higher Starting Salary with

 If you would like to gain the salary negotiation skills you need to get paid what you’re worth, sign up for Joel’s proven 10-step program today!
 Throughout this program, Joel will provide you with insider information on salary negotiation strategies that will help you get a higher salary!

 Want a little more personalized advice?
 Wish you could dig a little deeper into understanding salary negotiation on your own time?
-As one of the country’s leading career coaches, Joel Garfinkle provides one-on-one coaching to people interested in learning how to negotiate a higher starting salary.
+Joel is an expert on salary negotiation strategies.
+He provides one-on-one coaching to people interested in learning how to negotiate a higher starting salary.
 His book, Get Paid What You’re Worth, offers additional insights into getting the money you deserve for your performance.
 Sign up for career coaching today to learn how you can get personalized career coaching or to order your copy of Get Paid What You’re Worth!